 October to January, right up to Mid February is the best time to travel to India.
 With pleasant weather and numerous festivals during these months, traveling through India is a beautiful and a memorable experience.

 Here is hoping that this post makes a good checklist for you, especially when it comes to the planning part of your travel.
+Check this post for some additional tips on what to wear in India.
 Do comment in and let me know your views too 🙂 And remember to pin this too.